 It was an expensive victory, like so many in this war.
 Some 1200 men of the division were wounded or missing, and about 600 were dead.
 Among the casualties were 52 members of the Pioneer Battalion (which included the Maori Contingent) who were building vital communication trenches under heavy artillery fire.
-At the time, it was the single worst day in New Zealand’s military history in terms of loss of life, but in the following year, it would be surpassed by the horrors of Passchendaele.
+At the time, it was the greatest loss of life in a single day in New Zealand’s post-1840 military history, but in 1917 it would be surpassed by the horrors of Passchendaele.

 VC on the Somme

 Among the more than 2000 New Zealanders who died on the Somme was Sergeant Donald Forrester Brown (1890–1916).
 He was the only member of the New Zealand Expeditionary Force to receive a Victoria Cross for action in 1916.
-On the opening day of New Zealand’s Somme campaign – 15 September – and again on 1 October, Brown captured key German machine-gun positions, and this enabled the New Zealand forces to push through the lines.
+On 15 September, and again on 1 October, Brown captured key German machine-gun positions, enabling the New Zealand forces to push through the lines.
 According to the official citation for his VC, Brown’s ‘utter contempt for danger and coolness under fire’ helped keep up the morale of his companions.
 During the action on 1 October, he was hit in the head by fire from a long-range machine-gun and killed.
 Brown is buried in the Warlencourt British Military Cemetery in France.

 On the front line